kevlarr/rusty-calculator/README.md

 <sub>Or, *A Pointlessly Complex Calculator Prompt*</sub>

-An exercise in learning the basics of Rust as well as exploring the "circuitry" underlying binary math using booleans and simulated logic gates.
+An exercise in learning the basics of Rust as well as exploring the "circuitry" underlying binary integer math using booleans and simulated logic gates.

 With Rust 1.29.0 and `cargo` installed: